 \end{definition}

 This definition is adapted from the conventional definition of logarithmic efficiency in the rare event simulation to fit the asymptotic normal regime within the LAN family.
 Hence, in the denominator, the probability of the event is replaced by the corresponding probability in a normal distribution, and in the numerator, we examine the variance of the estimator.
 In contrast to the conventional definition of logarithmic efficiency in the LD literature, the difference in Definition \ref{def:log efficiency normal main text} is that we replace

 by \eqref{eq:log efficiency md fixed time main} and \eqref{eq:log efficiency md stopping time main}.
 In other words, the denominator of the probability of the event of interest is replaced by a normal tail probability.
 The restriction essentially requires that the rarity goes to zero at the same rate as that of the tail probability of a normal distribution.
 Just as the classical exponential tilting can achieve logarithmic efficiency (which usually requires stronger conditions), we can show that the optimal tilting within the LAN family is also logarithmic efficient in the sense of Definition \ref{def:log efficiency normal main text}.

-\begin{theorem} Under Assumptions \ref{ass:convex}, \ref{ass:recurrent}, \ref{ass:rigorous eigenvalues}, \ref{ass:eigenvalue exist} and \ref{ass:eigenvalue bounded}, for a fixed-time event or a first-passage-time event under the asymptotic normal regime, the importance sampling estimator proposed in Theorem \ref{thm:lan optimal linear} has logarithmic efficiency in the sense of \eqref{eq:log efficiency md fiexed time main} and \eqref{eq:log efficiency md stopping time main}. \end{theorem}
+\begin{theorem} Under Assumptions \ref{ass:convex}, \ref{ass:recurrent}, \ref{ass:rigorous eigenvalues}, \ref{ass:eigenvalue exist} and \ref{ass:eigenvalue bounded}, for a fixed-time event or a first-passage-time event under the asymptotic normal regime, the importance sampling estimator proposed in Theorem \ref{thm:lan optimal linear} has logarithmic efficiency in the sense of \eqref{eq:log efficiency md fixed time main} and \eqref{eq:log efficiency md stopping time main}. \end{theorem}